GET TAX RELIEF NOW!

 Actions That Improve Outcomes

-Reasonable cause arguments are strongest when presented early during the exam, supported by documents and professional advice that existed before you filed, and consistent with what you told the revenue agent at the beginning.
+Reasonable cause arguments are strongest when raised early in the examination process and supported by documentation that existed before you filed the tax return.
+This includes professional advice you relied on at the time and statements that align with what you initially told the revenue agent after receiving the IRS notice.

 When to Seek Professional Assistance